-All Treaty 7 Nations were engaged prior to bison reintroduction in BNP and their feedback was considered by the planning team in revising the project plan.
+Treaty 6 and Treaty 7 Nations, Ktunaxa and Shuswap Bands, as well as the Métis Nation of Alberta were engaged prior to bison reintroduction in BNP and their feedback was considered in revising the project plan.
 Many First Nations and Métis iterated the need for ceremonies to bless and prepare the animals prior to and during reintroduction.
 Such ceremonies, designed by Indigenous groups and facilitated with assistance from Parks Canada, occurred before the reintroduction in BNP, during the translocation at Elk Island National Park, and prior to releasing the animals into the backcountry of BNP.

-The pilot project has also provided an opportunity to continue to strengthen relationships with several Treaty 7 Indigenous peoples, resulting in a traditional knowledge study, an Indigenous youth filmmaking workshop, and annual Indigenous women's and youth hikes into the reintroduction zone.
+The pilot project also provided opportunities to continue strengthening relationships with several Indigenous groups, and resulted in a traditional knowledge study, an Indigenous youth filmmaking workshop, and annual Indigenous women's and youth hikes into the reintroduction zone.
+An Indigenous report entitled Enhancing the Reintroduction of Plains Bison in BanffNational Park Through Cultural Monitoring and Traditional Knowledge is publicly available through the Canadian Mountain Network website.